Bernard-Dugas/r.diag/README.md

  convention.
 The converter will otherwise (at best) choke on them.
- Depending on this executable's name, which should be either cdf2ccc or cdf2rpn, the default EC file format read/written by the executable will be either the CCCma of CMC/RPN formats.
+ Depending on this executable's name, which should be either cdf2ccc or cdf2rpn, the default EC file format read/written by the executable will be either the CCCma or CMC/RPN formats.
 These two executable are in general automatically generated as hard-links.
+The first version of the converter was created by the Ouranos Consortium from 2003 to 2006.

  To generate the toolkit executable, the RPN/CMC development environment has to be installed and active (see mfvalin/rmnlib on github.com).
 As